-Organizational charts are crucial documents for explaining the structure of a company, from senior leadership right down to the operational staff.
 Organizational charts are visual aids that help leaders to see, at a glance, the overall management structure in their company.
 It shows the relationships between each staff member and, most crucially, designates reporting lines.
-Though many leaders have a strong understanding of the structure of their company, putting this down on paper — or rather, virtual paper — isn’t so easy.
-That’s where templates come in.
+Though many leaders have a strong understanding of the structure of their company, templates make it much easier to organize and share this information.

 In this article, you’ll learn why organizational chart templates are so helpful and take inspiration from a variety of examples.
-We’ll even throw in a template built on the monday.com Work OS and show you exactly why it’s the ultimate option for organizational chart creation.
+We’ll even throw in a monday.com template and show you exactly why it’s the ultimate option for organizational chart creation.

 What is a free organizational chart template?